exposr/exposrd/README.md

 * Scales horizontally - more nodes can be added to increase capacity.
 * No configuration files! - All configuration can be done as environment variables or command line options.
-* Designed to run behind a load balancer (HTTP/TCP) (ex. nginx or HAProxy) - only one port required to be exposed.
+* Designed to run behind a load balancer (HTTP/TCP) (ex. nginx or HAProxy).
 * Suitable to run in container-orchestration systems such as Kubernetes.
 * Multiple transports - multiplexed websocket with custom client or SSH client forwarding.
+* Multiple ingress methods - HTTP (with custom domain support) or SNI for TLS/TCP protocols.
 * Custom client can forward to any host, does not require root privileges and only requires outbound HTTP(s) connections.
 * Tunnel configuration through restful APIs.
 * No passwords or e-mails - but still secure.
 An account number together with the tunnel identifier serves as credentials.